PHOENIX-MEDIA/magento2-helm/README.md

 Navigate to `http://<your-domain>` and checkout the new Magento2 instance.

 #### Disclaimer
 This guide and the `values_gke.yaml` file are configured for the *magento.phoenix-media.rocks* example domain.
-You will need to update a few lines as described [this section](https://github.com/PHOENIX-MEDIA/magento2-helm#updating-values-files).
+You will need to update a few lines as described in [this section](https://github.com/PHOENIX-MEDIA/magento2-helm#updating-domains-magento_cloud_-variables-and-values-files).

 ## Changelog
 ### [2.4.3] - 2022-08-18